vapor/vapor/README.md

 ## Getting Started

 Clone the [Example](https://github.com/tannernelson/vapor-example) project to start making your application or check out the [live demo](http://vapor.tanner.xyz:8080) running on Ubuntu.
 This repository is for the framework module.

+You can also download the alpha [Vapor Installer](https://github.com/mpclarkson/vapor-installer), which allows you to create a new project at the command line e.g. `vapor new MyProject`

 You must have Swift 2.2 or later installed.
 You can learn more about Swift 2.2 at [Swift.org](http://swift.org)